tbfld/counter.ink/content/blg/new/2025-02-20-so-many-nazis-so-little-time.md

 ---
-title:
+title: 2025-02-20 so many nazis so little time
 description:
 extract:
 created: 2025-02-20 21:25
 updated: 2025-02-20 21:25
-author: "tb"
+author: tb
 images: "false"
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "true"
 publish: "false"
 date:
-tags: []
+tags:
 status:
 ---
 Quite a few people in the US seem shocked to discover just how many of their fellow citizens are fascists or even straight-up nazis.
 Not *Casablanca*-style [“shocked, shocked’](https://youtu.be/vxnpY0owPkA); I mean genuinely disoriented, gobsmacked to realize they’re surrounded by people who reject their liberal values.
 They shouldn’t be surprised, though: they were warned about it for decades, but they didn’t want to listen.
 And they had an easy way out named [Godwin’s Law](https://en.wikipedia.org/wiki/Godwin%27s_law):